 - Meeting the designated uses for the river

-- Bathymetric survey to determine river geometry and provide insight on the depth and shape of underwater terrain
+- Bathymetric survey – determines the river’s geometry and provides insight into the depth and shape of the river

-- Depth of refusal probing to quantify the volume of silty material located upstream from each dam
+- Depth of refusal probing – quantifies the volume of silty material located upstream of each dam

-- Cross-sectional survey to develop a profile of the river
+- Cross-sectional survey – creates a complete profile of the river

 - Preliminary deconstruction plans and cost estimates